King & Conqueror

-King & Conqueror is a 2025 eight-part television epic historical drama created by Michael Robert Johnson that premiered on 24 August 2025 on BBC One.
+King & Conqueror is a 2025 historical drama miniseries created by Michael Robert Johnson that premiered on 24 August 2025 on BBC One.
 It stars James Norton as Harold Godwinson and Nikolaj Coster-Waldau as William, Duke of Normandy, and depicts a fictionalised version of events leading up to the Norman Conquest of England.
 The series has received praise for its acting performances and criticism for pacing and historical inaccuracies.

 Premise

 In 11th-century England, King Edward is on the throne but without an heir.
 Starting out as allies, Harold Godwinson and William, Duke of Normandy, become enemies as they fight for control of the English throne.